Asana/python-asana-preview/docs/PortfoliosApi.md

     # Create an instance of the API class
     api_instance = portfolios_api.PortfoliosApi(api_client)
     create_portfolio_request = CreatePortfolioRequest(
-        data=PortfolioRequest(None),
+        data=PortfolioRequest(
+            name="Bug Portfolio",
+            color="light-green",
+            workspace="167589",
+            public=False,
+        ),
     ) # CreatePortfolioRequest | The portfolio to create.
     opt_pretty = True # bool | Provides “pretty” output.
 Provides the response in a “pretty” format.
 In the case of JSON this means doing proper line breaking and indentation to make it readable.
-This will take extra time and increase the response size so it is advisable only to use this during debugging. (optional) opt_fields = ["created_at","custom_fields","created_by","color","project_templates","custom_field_settings","start_on","due_on","current_status_update","name","public","permalink_url","workspace","owner","members"] # [str] | This endpoint returns a compact resource, which excludes some properties by default.
+This will take extra time and increase the response size so it is advisable only to use this during debugging. (optional) opt_fields = ["public","owner","created_by","start_on","name","custom_fields","current_status_update","color","custom_field_settings","project_templates","members","due_on","workspace","created_at","permalink_url"] # [str] | This endpoint returns a compact resource, which excludes some properties by default.
 To include those optional properties, set this query parameter to a comma-separated list of the properties you wish to include. (optional)

     # Example passing only required values which don't have defaults set
     try: